 Fire Danger Ratings have changed

-Fire danger ratings have been simplified and give you clear actions to take.
+Fire danger ratings are now simpler and give you clear actions to take.

 The new ratings and what you need to do